Truman-min-show/Truman-min-show/README.md

 ### ⚽ Sports

 - Night owl soccer fan, supporting **Barcelona** and **Argentina** (Messi is forever the GOAT).
-- Table tennis enthusiast (skill level around **1400–1500** on Kaiqiuwang), playing with a right-handed shakehand grip, double-sided backhand style, using a CR-CL_FL_WRB blade, 40-degree 2.1 provincial orange rubber for forehand, and Spell M for backhand.
+- Table tennis enthusiast (skill level around **1400–1500** on Kaiqiuwang), playing with the right hand, using inverted rubber on both sides of the paddle, primarily focusing on a backhand system, using a CR-CL_FL_WRB blade, 40-degree 2.1 provincial orange rubber Hurricane for forehand, and Spell M for backhand.
 I focus on backhand quick attacks and the first three shots.
 Feel free to challenge me at the Jiading Campus table tennis hall on Fridays/Saturday afternoons at 3:30 PM!

 ### 🎮 Gaming